Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Model and methods

-The magnetic impurities are approximated by the weakened bond interactions between the impurity sites and their nearest neighbor sites.
+Magnetic impurities are modeled by the weakened exchange interactions between impurity sites and their nearest neighbors.
 The impurity Hamiltonian is defined as

-where $\{i_{0}\}$ refers to the impurity sites that are evenly distributed in the lattice as illustrated in Fig.~\ref{Fig_1_illustration}(a); see Supplemental Material (SM)~\cite{SuppMaterial} for more details.
-The total Hamiltonian becomes $H_{\text{total}}=H+H_{\text{imp}}$.
-When $\lambda =1$, the impurity sites do not interact with the rest of the lattice which corresponds to a vacancy.
-In practice, we choose $\lambda =0.95$ for numerical stability, and we find that the results are almost the same for $\lambda > 0.9$.
+where $\{i_{0}\}$ refers to the impurity sites that are evenly distributed in the lattice as illustrated in Fig.~\ref{Fig_1_illustration}(a); see Supplemental Material~\cite{SuppMaterial} for more details of the distribution.
+The total Hamiltonian becomes $H=H_0+H_{\text{imp}}$.
+In the limit of $\lambda =1$, the impurity sites do not interact with the rest of the lattice which corresponds to a vacancy.
+In practice, we choose $\lambda =0.95$ to approximate the $\lambda =1$ results due to numerical stability, and the results such as the superfluid stiffness are almost the same for $\lambda > 0.9$, as shown in the inset of Fig.~\ref{Fig_3_stiffness}(a); see more detailed data in the Supplemental Material~\cite{SuppMaterial}.

-Ground states at zero temperature are obtained by finite U(1) Density Matrix Renormalization Group (DMRG) methods~\cite{white1992density,white1993density,schollwock2011density}.
+Ground-state results are obtained by finite U(1) Density Matrix Renormalization Group (DMRG) methods~\cite{white1992density,white1993density,schollwock2011density}.
 As illustrated in Fig.~\ref{Fig_1_illustration}(b), the finite lattice has an open boundary in the $e_{a}$ or $x$ direction and a periodic boundary condition in the $e_{b}$ or $y$ direction with $L_x$ and $L_y$ sites, respectively.
+The $z$ direction is perpendicular to the $xy$ plane.
 The total number of sites is $N=L_{x}\times L_{y}$.
 We mainly focus on the results on lattices with $L_{y} = 6$ and keep up to bond dimensions of $1400$ to obtain ground states with numerical truncation error $\epsilon \lesssim 10^{-6}$.
-For $L_{y} = 9$ we use $D=2000$ bond dimensions for the ground states with $\epsilon \lesssim 10^{-5}$.
+For $L_{y} = 9$ we use up to $D=6000$ bond dimensions for the ground states with $\epsilon \lesssim 10^{-5}$.

 The time evolution is implemented using the time-dependent variational principle (TDVP) for both real and imaginary time~\cite{haegeman2011time,haegeman2016unifying,li2023tangent}.
 For real time dynamics of ground states, we employ the one-site TDVP scheme with an enlarged bond dimension achieved via global Krylov vectors~\cite{yang2020time}. $D=2200$ are used to simulate the time up to $\tau_{tot}=50/J$.
+More details of the numerical algorithm and convergence are shown in Supplemental Material~\cite{SuppMaterial}.